 Limitations of Office 365 Shared Mailbox are Explained Along with Solutions

-Do you know what are shared mailboxes in Office 365?
-How many these kinds of mailboxes are provided by MS Office 365?
-Do they require any license to activate shared mailbox?
-What is the Office 365 shared mailbox limitations and how to cope up with them?
-If not, then you are at the right place as this article will answer all your questions.
+What are shared mailboxes in Office 365?
+How many of these kinds of mailboxes are provided by MS Office 365?
+Do they require any license to activate a shared mailbox?
+What are the Office 365 shared mailbox limitations and how to cope with them? and many such queries.
+In this write-up, we will cover the answers to these questions.
+Also, we make sure that by the end of this article, you will get all the solutions.

 limitations of O365 shared mailbox